Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Model of Execution and Costs

 \subsection{Execution Model for Bilinear Algorithms}

 Our definition of a bilinear algorithm allows for freedom in the implementation of the algorithm.
 In particular, it specifies only which linear combinations need to be computed, and not through what intermediates they are computed or in which order.
-We represent specific implementations via directed acyclic graphs (DAGs). \begin{definition} An {\bf execution DAG} of a bilinear algorithm $\bilalg F$, is a directed acyclic graph $G=(V,E)$.
+We represent a choice of intermediates via a DAG. \begin{definition} An {\bf execution DAG} of a bilinear algorithm $\bilalg F$, is a directed acyclic graph $G=(V,E)$.
 Each vertex in $V$ has either in-degree $0$, in which case it corresponds to an input value, or in-degree $2$, in which case it corresponds to the result of a (weighted) addition or a multiplication.
 Further, $V$ may be partitioned disjointly as